1986 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Paul Page served as the chief announcer for the tenth year.
 It was Page's thirteenth year overall as part of the network crew.
 Lou Palmer reported from victory lane.
 Bobby Unser, Page's frequent booth partner on NBC Sports, joined the broadcast for the first and only time as "driver expert."

 Ron Carrell and Jerry Baker swapped places, with Carrell moving to the north pits (where he remained until 1990) and Baker moving to the high-profile Turn 1 location.
-Baker has remained in that location until 2017 (except 2010 and 2013 when it was vacant) as he would depart the crew and join the public address crew for 2018 when it was decided that Turn 1 would not be used in 2018 but due to a new broadcast booth debuting in 2019 named after Sid Collins, Turn 1's broadcasting location would be reinstated..
+Baker remained in that location until 2017 (except 2010 and 2013 when it was vacant) as he would depart the crew and join the public address crew for 2018 when it was decided that Turn 1 would not be used in 2018, but due to a new broadcast booth debuting in 2019 named after Sid Collins, Turn 1's broadcasting location would be reinstated.
 Gary Gerould (one of Page's NBC colleagues), made his first appearance as a pit reporter, sharing duties in the south pits with Lou Palmer.

 Luke Walton reprised his traditional duty of introducing the starting command during the pre-race, however, he did not have an active role during the race.

 Television

 The race was carried in the United States on ABC Sports on live, flag-to-flag coverage for the first time.
 Jim McKay moved to the host position, while Jim Lampley served as announcer.

 The initial live broadcast set for Sunday, May 25 was rained out.
 The telecast was filled with interviews, talk, and highlights of previous races.
 The broadcast returned on Saturday, May 31 for the live coverage of the race.

 Three pit reporters served on the crew, joined by Donna de Varona, who was slated to serve as a roving reporter, conducting interviews and other features.
 However, she appeared only on the original Sunday telecast, and did not return on Saturday.
-Dr. Joe Randolph was also announced as part of the team, slated to report from the medical center, but he never appears on-air.
+Dr. Joe Randolph was also announced as part of the team, slated to report from the medical center, but he never appeared on-air.

 Three RaceCams were used (none were utilized in 1985), with defending champion Danny Sullivan the highest-profile driver to feature one.
 For the first time, the broadcast carried all of the pre-race ceremonies live, although they omitted coverage of the invocation.

 The broadcast has re-aired numerous times on ESPN Classic since the mid-2000s.